paigetiedeman/baking-app/README.md

 * Clone this repository to your desktop
 * Navigate to the top-level directory via your terminal
-* See line __ on js/script.js to change the operator
-* Open https://github.com/paigetiedeman/calculator in your browser
+* Open https://github.com/paigetiedeman/baking-app in your browser

 ## Known Bugs

-* Must be cloned to change operator
+* Only one function working

 ## License